Jamie Franks (professional shooter): US Navy Career

-Seeking to further his skills with firearms, Franks joined the Navy.
+Inspired to serve his country by his grandfather, a WW2 Army combat veteran, Franks joined the Navy in 1997.
 Initially he trained as an Operations Specialist and later applied to and was accepted in the Navy SEAL's BUD/S program.
 He was unable to complete BUD/S for medical reasons.
-Franks finished the Navy Expeditionary Combat Skills and Practical Weapons courses and Anti-Terrorism Force Protection/Deadly Force Training, which is required by all Navy personnel.
-He continued to work as an Operations Specialist (RADAR Operator) and Navy Rescue Swimmer (a collateral duty, not to be confused with Navy Special Warfare Rescue Swimmers) on six overseas deployments including tours in Afghanistan in 2009, 2010 and 2011.
-While in Afghanistan Franks was assigned to a Counter-IED task force.
+Franks finished the Navy Expeditionary Combat Skills and Practical Weapons courses and Anti-Terrorism Force Protection/Deadly Force Training.
+He continued to work as an Operations Specialist, Tactical Air Controller, and Navy Rescue Swimmer.

+Over the course of his career, Jamie served aboard USS HIGGINS (DDG-76), USS GEORGE PHILIP (FFG-12), USS SHILOH (CG-67), and USS RENTZ (FFG-46).
+He served as a Direct Support Sailor at SEAL Team THREE, and EOD Mobile Unit THREE, as well as tours where he served as a High Risk Training Instructor as both a Rescue Swimmer Instructor, and Water Survival Instructor.
+Jamie has completed 9 overseas deployments including combat tours in Afghanistan in 2009, 2010 and 2011.
+While in Afghanistan Franks was assigned to a Combined Joint Counter-IED task force (CJTF Paladin).

-After Season 2 of Top Shot, Franks became the EOD Mobile Unit-3 SAILOR of the Year in 2010 as an O.S. and was qualified to be an Expeditionary Small Arms Marksmanship Instructor (ESAMI) by his command.
+After Season 2 of Top Shot, Franks became the EOD Mobile Unit-3 SAILOR of the Year in 2010 as and was qualified to be an Expeditionary Small Arms Marksmanship Instructor (ESAMI) and instructed Intermediate Expeditionary Combat Skills (IECS) and Advanced Expeditionary Combat Skills (AECS) courses.

-In 2017 Franks was selected for Navy Chief Petty Officer.
+In 2017 Franks was selected for advancement to Navy Chief Petty Officer.

-Currently serving as an LCAC Craftmaster Instructor having never deployed.
+In 2018, Franks applied to become a Navy Landing Craft Air Cushion (LCAC) Hovercraft Craftmaster / Pilot.
+In 2021 he was promoted to Senior Chief Petty Officer.
+After serving as an LCAC Craftmaster at Assault Craft Unit FIVE (ACU-5) at Camp Pendleton, CA for five years, he was assigned to serve as an LCAC Craftmaster Instructor.

+On July 31, 2026, Senior Chief Jamie Franks will retire from his career in the U.S. Navy with over 28 years of service.

 Top Shot

 In 2011, Jamie Franks appeared in Top Shot Season 2 on the History Channel.
 Franks was selected by the team captain and was a member of the Red team.
-Franks made it to the individual portion of the competition, where he was given a Green shirt.
-Franks was eliminated in Week 11, when he went up against the eventual Top Shot Season 2 Winner, Chris Reed, in the "Down to the Wire" Challenge.
+Despite being nominated to 4 elimination challenges, Franks won each elimination and eventually made it to the individual portion of the competition, where he was given a Green shirt.
+Franks was eliminated in Week 11, when he went up against the eventual Top Shot Season 2 Winner, Chris Reed, in the "Down to the Wire" episode, in the elimination challenge that required shooting flying clay targets while standing in the back of a moving HMMWV (“Humvee”).

 Franks was brought back in 2013 to compete in Top Shot Season 5 titled Top Shot All Stars.
-Franks was eliminated in Week 7, when he shot against Gary Quesenberry in the "Thread the Needle" Challenge.
+Jamie famously hit the longest shot ever attempted on Top Shot; ONE MILE.
+He did so in one shot, in 30 seconds, and was the very first contestant to attempt the shot.
+He was eliminated in Week 7, when he shot against Gary Quesenberry in the "Thread the Needle" Challenge.